 You must keep records of your income and any reliefs safe throughout the tax year.

-To help avoid an error or mistake, you should keep in a safe place the details of your:
+To help avoid a tax return error or mistake, you should keep in a safe place the details of your:

 - Salary -this is shown on form P60 or form P45 as well as your payslips.